2019 Open Book Poetry Competition

-1. Make sure to record/update your most current information (name, manuscript title, address, phone number, and email address) in your Submittable account; this is the information we will use to contact you.
+1. Make sure to record your most current information (name, manuscript title, address, phone number, and email address) in your Submittable account; this is the information we will use to contact you.
+Manuscripts should be 48 pages minimum, 150 pages maximum.
 No other cover page or biographical information should be included in your submission and your name should not appear elsewhere in the manuscript.
 You may include an acknowledgments page that lists previously published poems.

-1. Upload your manuscript as a .docx or .pdf to Submittable (mail submissions are no longer eligible).
+1. Upload your manuscript as a .docx or .pdf to Submittable (mail submissions are not eligible).

 2. There is a $28 reading fee, which must be paid through Submittable.
-As a token of our appreciation for your readership and support of innovative literary publishing we will mail each writer a book from our 2017 spring catalog (which will include these titles).
-Books will ship in April; please make sure that the address listed in your Submittable account is up to date.
+As a token of our appreciation for your readership and support of innovative literary publishing we will mail each writer a recent book from our catalog.
+Please make sure that the address listed in your Submittable account is up to date.